 Special Worship Services Throughout the Year

-ASH WEDNESDAY: 7 pm in the Chapel.
-This service marks the beginning of Lent and includes celebration of the Lord’s Supper and imposition of ashes.
+ASH WEDNESDAY: This evening service marks the beginning of Lent and includes celebration of the Lord’s Supper and imposition of ashes.

-MAUNDY THURSDAY: 7 pm on the Thursday before Easter.
+MAUNDY THURSDAY: 7 pm on the Thursday before Easter: join the live stream.

-GOOD FRIDAY: 7pm on the Friday before Easter.
+GOOD FRIDAY: 7 pm on the Friday before Easter: join the live stream.

-EASTER SUNDAY: Worship is held at 8, 9:30 and 11 am in the Sanctuary.
+EASTER SUNDAY: Worship is held at 8:00 & 10:30 am in the Sanctuary: join the live stream.
 No church school classes are held on this special day.
-Palm Sunday services (on April 14) are held as usual at 8 & 10:30 am.

 CELEBRATING THE GIFT OF ANIMALS: This annual outdoor worship service is held outdoors on a Tuesday evening in late August (weather permitting) and celebrates all of God’s creatures and their presence in our lives.
 The informal 45-minute worship service includes praise songs and hymns in addition to hands-on prayers for the animals and the people with whom they live.